8114Pratima/How-to-Ace-Machine-Learning-Interviews-My-Personal-Playbook/README.md

 Note: This breakdown will vary depending on your experience level and background.
 Adapt your preparation strategy to best fit your needs.

-📚 Machine Learning Breadth
+📚 Machine Learning Breadth:-

 This round assesses an engineer’s understanding of ML fundamentals across various topics.
 It’s often a rapid-fire session where interviewers may jump between different topics or might ask general questions within an area.

 A common mistake is relying solely on online questionnaires.
 Interviewers often reframe questions, making it essential to understand concepts deeply.
 For example, I was once asked how to handle imbalanced classes in a user-click dataset (where one class, like user click, is much less common than the other class).
 I suggested “oversampling,” which can distort the dataset distribution and affect the model’s accuracy.
 Instead, with a large dataset, it’s better not to change the data distribution.

 Topics vary by company.
 For instance, self-driving car companies may ask computer vision fundamentals for junior or senior roles, while other companies might focus on general ML fundamentals.

-Fundamental Topics (All Levels)
+Fundamental Topics (All Levels):-

-Supervised Learning: Classification (Logistic Regression, SVMs, Decision Trees), Regression (Linear and Ridge regression) Unsupervised Learning: Clustering (k-means, hierarchical, DBSCAN), Dimensionality Reduction, Latent Semantic Analysis (LSA) Ensemble Methods: Random Forest (Bagging), Gradient Boosting Machines Deep Learning: Multi-layer Perceptron, CNNs
+Supervised Learning: Classification (Logistic Regression, SVMs, Decision Trees), Regression (Linear and Ridge regression)

+Unsupervised Learning: Clustering (k-means, hierarchical, DBSCAN), Dimensionality Reduction, Latent Semantic Analysis (LSA)

+Ensemble Methods: Random Forest (Bagging), Gradient Boosting Machines

+Deep Learning: Multi-layer Perceptron, CNNs

-Model Evaluation Metrics: Classification vs Regression evaluation metrics, Bias vs Variance Tradeoff Loss Functions: Different types of loss functions, Regularization, Overfitting vs Underfitting Feature Selection and Importance: Techniques to identify important features like Correlation analysis, recursive feature elimination, Lasso
+Model Evaluation Metrics: Classification vs Regression evaluation metrics, Bias vs Variance Tradeoff

+Loss Functions: Different types of loss functions, Regularization, Overfitting vs Underfitting

+Feature Selection and Importance: Techniques to identify important features like Correlation analysis, recursive feature elimination, Lasso

 Statistics: P-values, r-square, regression analysis, Naive Bayes, distributions, maximum likelihood estimation, A/B testing

-💡Highly Recommended Resources
+💡Highly Recommended Resources:-

-— Andrew Ng’s MachinSpecialized Topics (Senior/Specialized Roles) Time-Series and Sequential Data:
+— Andrew Ng’s MachinSpecialized Topics (Senior/Specialized Roles) Time-Series and Sequential Data:0

 RNNs, LSTMs, Seq2Seq models: Understanding architectures designed for handling time-dependent and sequential data.
 💡Resources: Good tutorials for RNNs and LSTMs and Seq2Seq model

-Natural Language Processing (NLP):
+Natural Language Processing (NLP):-

 Word Embeddings: Techniques like Word2Vec, GloVe.
 Attention Mechanisms and Transformer Models